The Golden Age

 It took a successful and skillful writer, Geoff Johns, to convince the company to bring back the parallel Earths in Infinite Crisis.
-Johns wove a clever tale about how certain characters (such as Superman of Earth-Two and Alexander Luthor of Earth-Three) had survived the destruction of the original Crisis and had been living in seclusion behind an impenetrable crystalline barrier.
+In 2005, Johns wove a clever tale about how certain characters (such as Superman of Earth-Two and Alexander Luthor of Earth-Three) had survived the destruction of the original Crisis and had been living in seclusion behind an impenetrable crystalline barrier.
 Luthor's henchman, Superboy Prime, was pummeling against the barrier and each blow reordered New Earth's history.
 Once free, Luthor birthed infinite Earths once again.
 Upon his defeat, they were merged back into a single Earth, but the leftover energy from his multiverse then expanded into a multiverse of 52 identical Earths.
 The 52 Earths were then corrupted by Mister Mind, who "ate" events from all 52 Earths, altering their histories and making each one unique.
 The mainstream DC universe was designated Earth-0.

 This concept was fun but once again, DC failed to capitalize on it.
 With a veritable playground available for storytelling, it seemed that the parallel Earths were off limits to writers.
 This territory had been somewhat ceded to Grant Morrison, who conceived a series called Multiversity, which would further define the parallel Earths.
 But Multiversity was too slow to develop and instead, Morrison followed up with a third Crisis—Final Crisis.

 Final Crisis was not invented as a full reboot, though.
 It did, however, reinvent the New Gods in a major way.
 It was also an attempt to introduce some exciting new concepts and characters, most of them conceived by Morrison.
 But without Morrison's own hand, those spin-offs floundered in mediocrity.